shoptype/Shoptype-Automation/README.md

 1. Navigate to src/test/java/step_defs
 2. Add a new step definition file ( or ) edit the existing ones to add step definition

+# Test Results

+Based on the feature file, the checkout urls will be written to src/main/resources/props/checkoutUrls.properties file